 Things to consider before buying a camera for astrophotography

 If your main goal is to take still photos at night, there are a lot of features on modern cameras that will be irrelevant for your pursuit.
-Marketing will hype up features related to autofocus, extreme ISO ranges, video capabilities, and in-body image stabilization (IBIS), but in practice, these features are inconsequential to astrophotography, so take them with a of .
+Marketing will hype up features related to autofocus, extreme ISO ranges, video capabilities, and in-body image stabilization (IBIS), but in practice, these features are inconsequential to astrophotography, so take them with a grain of salt.

 Mirrorless vs DSLR